This article has links to products and services we recommend, which we may make a commission from.

-In this article, we take a gastronomic tour of the Alentejo region at Café Alentejo.
-From black pork to Alentejo wines discover with us the unique and traditional Alentejo cuisine you can taste at Café Alentejo.
+In this article, we take a gastronomic tour of the Alentejo region.
+From black pork to Alentejo wines, discover the unique and traditional Alentejo cuisine you can taste at Café Alentejo.

 “Whoever sits at our table finds the generosity of the Alentejo land”

-Located a few steps away from the main plaza in Évora, Café Alentejo is an old tavern or taberna from the 16th century.
+Located on Rua Raimundo, a few steps away from the main plaza in Evora, Cafe Alentejo is an old tavern from the 16th century.
 This historical site housed the royal entourage that accompanied the royal family on their visits to the region.

-Since 1999, Café Alentejo has been led by the friendly and passionate Rita Simão.
+Since 1999, Cafe Alentejo Evora has been led by the friendly and passionate Rita Simão.
 A native of Évora, Rita was the “cook at the parties” while in business management school.

 She made it her goal to provide “homemade” traditional and authentic food using the region’s products.
 From the cheese, desserts and the black pork flavored with unique herbs and spices, Rita only uses local and seasonal products.

-Nowadays, Café Alentejo is one of the best restaurants in Évora.
-Let’s sit down and eat!
+Nowadays, Cafe Alentejo is one of the best restaurants in Evora, Portugal.
+So, let’s sit down and eat!

 As soon as we sat at our table, we were greeted by the waiter with a beautiful assortment of cheeses, green olives, and a plate of local charcuterie.

 The waiter also presented three different local Portuguese olive oils for tasting, from extra-virgin to premium oils.
-Olive oil is omnipresent in Portuguese cuisine and was used generously in the meals from the appetizer to the desserts.
+Olive oil is omnipresent in Portugal cuisine and was used generously in the meals from appetizers to desserts.

 Scrambled Eggs with Farinheira Sausage

-This very typical Portuguese starter was not only delicious, but comes with a somber history.
+This very typical starter in Portugal is not only delicious but a Portuguese dish that comes with a somber history.

 The scrambled eggs are cooked with a unique traditional Portuguese sausage called farinheira or smoked flour sausage.

-Today, the farinheira sausages are appreciated throughout the country.
-With the scrambled eggs, they make for a delightful starter.
+Today, farinheira sausages are appreciated throughout the country.
+With scrambled eggs, they make for a delightful starter.

-Served alongside the eggs and sausage was a plate of fresh and brightly green locally grown asparagus.
-The asparagus, cooked in Alentejo olive oil and sprinkled with local herbs was delectably outstanding.
+Served alongside the eggs and sausage was a plate of fresh and bright green locally grown asparagus.
+The asparagus, cooked in Alentejo olive oil and sprinkled with local herbs, were outstanding.

-A seasonal speciality of Café Alentejo, there is nothing like the delicious flavors of fresh vegetables.
+A seasonal specialty at Cafe Alentejo, there is nothing like the delicious flavors of fresh vegetables.

-This creamy soup with the mild flaky white fish was outstanding.
-The combination of flavors from the garlic, coriander, olive oil and additional herbs and spices was a delightful regional treat.
+This creamy soup with the mild flaky white fish was delectable.
+The combination of flavors from the garlic, coriander, olive oil, and additional herbs and spices was a tasty regional treat.

 The Meat Delicacies at Café Alentejo